IgniteUI/igniteui-docfx/en/components/combo-remote.md

 ## Usage
-To get started with the Combo component, first you need to import the `IgxComboModule` in your **app.module.ts** file.
+To get started with the ComboBox component, first you need to import the `IgxComboModule` in your **app.module.ts** file.
 In this demo, a remote service is used for server requests, therefore, we also need to include the `HttpClientModule`:

 ```typescript
 import { IgxComboModule } from 'igniteui-angular';